 You can also have 2 or 3 significators in the same line, all according to the nature of the question.

-The context and the question here is this: a teacher wants to know what challenges she is up against if she takes on private students.
+The context and the question here is this: A teacher, a colleague of mine, wants to know what challenges she is up against if she takes on private students.

 I draw these cards, again, left to right.